Paramount Global (NASDAQ:PARA) Stock Holdings Increased by Signaturefd LLC

-Signaturefd LLC boosted its position in Paramount Global (NASDAQ:PARA – Free Report) by 7.3% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 14,041 shares of the company’s stock after buying an additional 950 shares during the quarter.
-Signaturefd LLC’s holdings in Paramount Global were worth $313,000 at the end of the most recent quarter.
+Signaturefd LLC grew its stake in shares of Paramount Global (NASDAQ:PARA – Free Report) by 7.3% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 14,041 shares of the company’s stock after purchasing an additional 950 shares during the quarter.
+Signaturefd LLC’s holdings in Paramount Global were worth $313,000 as of its most recent SEC filing.

 Several other institutional investors also recently made changes to their positions in PARA.
 Captrust Financial Advisors bought a new position in shares of Paramount Global during the second quarter valued at approximately $767,000.
 Marshall Wace LLP bought a new position in shares of Paramount Global during the third quarter valued at approximately $3,099,000.
 Two Sigma Investments LP bought a new position in shares of Paramount Global during the third quarter valued at approximately $4,764,000.
 Thrivent Financial for Lutherans bought a new position in shares of Paramount Global during the third quarter valued at approximately $2,288,000.
 Finally, Public Employees Retirement System of Ohio bought a new position in shares of Paramount Global during the third quarter valued at approximately $5,682,000.
 77.42% of the stock is owned by institutional investors.

-A number of equities analysts recently issued reports on the company.
+PARA has been the subject of several recent research reports.
+Barclays lowered their target price on Paramount Global from $15.00 to $13.00 in a report on Friday, May 12th.
+Wolfe Research lowered Paramount Global from a “peer perform” rating to an “underperform” rating and set a $14.00 price objective for the company. in a report on Friday, July 7th.
 Needham & Company LLC reissued a “buy” rating and issued a $28.00 price objective on shares of Paramount Global in a report on Friday, April 14th.
-UBS Group decreased their price objective on Paramount Global from $15.00 to $14.00 in a report on Wednesday, July 5th.
-StockNews.com assumed coverage on Paramount Global in a report on Thursday, May 18th.
-They issued a “sell” rating for the company.
-Loop Capital raised Paramount Global from a “sell” rating to a “hold” rating and set a $14.00 price objective for the company in a report on Friday, May 26th.
-Finally, Citigroup decreased their price objective on Paramount Global from $32.00 to $22.00 in a report on Monday, May 15th.
-Eight research analysts have rated the stock with a sell rating, three have assigned a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Paramount Global presently has a consensus rating of “Hold” and a consensus target price of $20.10.
+Citigroup decreased their price objective on Paramount Global from $32.00 to $22.00 in a report on Monday, May 15th.
+Finally, Bank of America raised Paramount Global from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $24.00 to $32.00 in a report on Tuesday, March 28th.
+Eight investment analysts have rated the stock with a sell rating, three have given a hold rating and five have issued a buy rating to the stock.
+According to MarketBeat, Paramount Global presently has a consensus rating of “Hold” and an average target price of $20.10.

 Insider Activity